kirk0830/ABACUS-Pseudopot-Nao-Square/docs/keywords.md

         "pseudo_dir": "./module_pseudo/download", // always fixed, pseudopotential now is
-                                                  // designed to distribute along with the code "orbital_dir": "./module_nao/download",   // will be the directory to store numerical orbital files "api_key": "your_api_key",                // your Materials Project API key "save_log": true                          // will dump json
+                                                  // designed to distribute along with the code "orbital_dir": "./module_nao/download",   // will be the directory to store numerical orbital files "save_log": true                          // will dump json
     },
     "calculation": {